AdobeDocs/commerce-learn.en/help/api-mesh/aio-projects-workspaces.md

 # Lean about projects and workspaces

 Some basic information to help with the concept of creating a project and workspace.
+Most your UI work happens in [Adobe Developer console](https://developer.adobe.com/console).

-## Learn about projects in Adobe Developer Console
+## Learn about Adobe Developer Console

-Describe what and why we use projects in Adobe Developer console.
+There are several aspects to the Adobe Developer Console that you should be aware of such as Projects, Workspaces, and organizations.
+To get some deeper information around Adobe App Builder, how to log in to the console and some basic troubleshooting, please visit [Creating your First App Builder Application](https://developer.adobe.com/app-builder/docs/getting_started/first_app/).

-## Lean about workspaces in Adobe Developer Console
+## Introduction to Projects in Adobe Developer Console

-Describe what and why we use workspaces.
+All development work in Adobe Developer Console is done as part of a project.
+A project may include one or multiple products, and a combination of APIs, events, runtime, and plugins.
+For more details on projects in Adobe Developer console, please visit [Projects Overview](https://developer.adobe.com/developer-console/docs/guides/projects/).

 ## Who is this video for?

-* Developers new to Adobe Commerce or [!DNL Magento Open Source] with limited experience with Adobe Developer console and understand projects and workspaces.
+* Adobe App Builder projects that need multiple sources of graphql endpoints

 ## Video content

+* Working with projects and workspaces inside Adobe Developer Console
-* Introduction to API Mesh
+* Adding the API Mesh to the Workspace inside Adobe Developer Console
-* Installing Adobe IO
+* Log in with the Adobe Developer console
+* Display project and workspace from the Adobe Developer command line
+* Changing Organization if you are logged into the wrong one
+* Select and connect to an Adobe Developer Project and Workspace from the Adobe Developer command line
-* Enable API Mesh in developer console
+* Testing basic API mesh commands

 PLACEHOLDER VIDEO URL needs to be updated
 >[!VIDEO](https://video.tv.adobe.com/v/123456789)